systemPipeR/spsDemo/README.md

 # spsDemo for Shiny Contest <img src="https://github.com/systemPipeR/systemPipeShiny-book/blob/master/img/sps.png?raw=true" align="right" height="139" />

-This is the repository for our Shiny Contest submission.
+This is the repository for Shiny Contest submission.
+This repository contains code for the default deployment of systemPipeShiny.

 ## What is systemPipeShiny
 _systemPipeShiny_ (SPS) is a set of R/Bioconductor packages that provides a Shiny